Yasashari/Smart-Contract-Optimization/README.md

     4. Number of loop itereations need to less.
 Otherwise it use more gas if with iterations

     5. Require , revert , assert error message need to be set with less characters.

+    6. Custom errors are more gas efficient than using require with a string explanation.
+        So ideally you'd always use this over require.